In this post, we will outline how to confidently put together a strategy and plan for your Pay-Per-Click (PPC) advertising.

 Choosing match types that best suit your campaign can take some time and effort.
 Exact match will often result in too little volume for new campaigns and broad match shows your adverts for too wide an array of terms.

-With new campaigns, we often start with our primary terms as exact match and modified broad match.
+With new campaigns, we often start with our primary terms as exact match and phrase match.
 We can then use the search terms report to see what exact terms are getting traction and then refine our keyword targeting and bids.

 Note* AdWords uses a concept of match types.
 That is, keywords can be very specific or loosely indicate a given topic where AdWords will show adverts for all related or variations on a term.